 Heart rate is a more objective indicator than perceived effort during burnout recovery, because burnout distorts self-assessment.
 A heart rate monitor set to keep you below 60% of maximum heart rate (roughly: 220 minus your age, then multiply by 0.6) provides a concrete guardrail against inadvertently pushing into cortisol-raising territory.

 Pay particular attention to morning resting heart rate.
 Research in overtraining and stress contexts — closely related to burnout physiology — has found that elevated resting heart rate is a reliable indicator of incomplete recovery.
 If your resting heart rate on waking is 5–10 bpm above your normal baseline for three or more consecutive days, the appropriate response is to reduce, not increase, exercise intensity.
-The WHO guidelines (PMID 33239350) emphasize that some movement is better than none — but in burnout, the addendum is that some movement is better than too much movement.
+Bull et al. (2020, WHO 2020 guidelines, PMID 33239350) emphasize that some movement is better than none — but in burnout, the addendum is that some movement is better than too much movement.

 The 5-Minute Protocol for Complete Exhaustion